-The EU has further enhanced financial, technical and operational assistance to third countries in view of supporting the development of national anti-smuggling strategies and legislation, building capacity of law enforcement and judiciary authorities for investigation and prosecution of criminal networks as well as for more effective management of flows and border control.
-To respond to the need for strengthening coherence and coordination of the EU's actions on migration in third countries, posts of European Migration Liaison officers (EMLOs) are now deployed in 12 priority third countries.
+The EU has further stepped up financial, technical and operational assistance to third countries to support the development of national anti-smuggling strategies and legislation, and to build the capacity of law enforcement and judiciary authorities to investigate and prosecute criminal networks and manage flows and border control more effectively.
+To respond to the need for more coherence and coordination of the EU's actions on migration in third countries, posts of European Migration Liaison officers (EMLOs) are now deployed in 12 priority third countries.
+The new EU regulation 2019/1240 aims to strengthen cooperation and information exchange within the network of Immigration Liaison Officers deployed in third countries by Member States, Commission and EU Agencies.